-Capstone Foster Care SW Ltd is an independent fostering agency that provides fostering services for looked after children and young people aged 0-18.
-We believe that the very best environment for a child/young person to grow up in is a family.
+Capstone Foster Care North Ltd is an independent fostering agency that provides fostering services for looked after children and young people 0-18.
+We believe that, usually, the very best environment for a child/young person to grow up in is a family.
 Unfortunately, not all children/young people are able to live with their own families, and they need an alternative.

-Capstone SW recruits foster carers from different backgrounds, cultures and religions to ensure that choice is available to local authorities when seeking suitable placements.
-Emphasis is placed on supporting foster carers so that they can undertake their responsibilities to a high standard and ensure children and young people are safeguarded.
+Capstone North recruits Foster Carers from different backgrounds, cultures and religions to ensure that choice is available to local authorities when seeking suitable placements.
+Emphasis is placed on supporting Foster Carers so that they can undertake their responsibilities to a high standard and ensure children and young people are safeguarded.

-Our foster carers reflect the spectrum of families in our society and may be single, married or in a relationship, have a disability, may be of any culture or ethnicity, have children of their own, step children or no children at all; some are people of religious faith and some do not practise a faith.
+Our Foster Carers reflect the spectrum of families in our society and may be single, married or in a relationship (either heterosexual or same sex) have a disability, may be of any culture or ethnicity, have children of their own, step children or no children at all; some are people of religious faith and some who do not practise a faith.

-Capstone SW works towards returning children to their birth families when the placing local authority decides it is safe and appropriate to do so.
+Capstone Foster Care may work towards returning children to their birth families when the placing local authority decides it is safe and appropriate to do so.

 We believe that every individual has the intrinsic right to have his or her basic needs met in a respectful and supportive manner.
 Families deserve every reasonable opportunity to preserve their family unit and we recognise that the family is the foundation of our community.
 We believe that children living in nurturing, stable environments will mature into healthy productive members of society.
-Capstone SW seeks to deliver and develop further a fostering service where there is respect and recognition of the ethnic origin, cultural background, religion, language of children and young people, their families and foster carers.
+Capstone North seeks to deliver and develop further a fostering service where there is respect and recognition of the ethnic origin, cultural background, religion, language of children and young people, their families and Foster Carers.